TacticalCamel/resume-builder/README.md

  - No server-side data storage, all persistent data is stored in the browser

 ## To do
-- Multi-page printing
-- Landing page design
+- Landing page and navigation
-- Settings export
+- Theme export